-Those working in the North and West metropolitan regions work an eight-day fortnight.
+Those working in metropolitan regions work an eight day fortnight.
 All other locations work a nine-day fortnight.

 Regional Managers can request a shift change to meet operational requirements.
 Some flexibility beyond these hours may be required to assist with field operations.
 In general there is a two week notice period given when a change in roster is requested.
 The roster varies according to organisational arrangements.

 An occasions, you may be required to undertake some overtime to attend to roadblocks and other operations.
 Regional Managers will provide notice to their regions of these changes.
 Overtime is generally pre-approved.

 All appointments to the department are subject to reference checks and criminal record checks.
 There are also a number of relevant checks related to the position that will be completed should your application advance through the selection process.
 These include:

 - offence history and national police record (refer to Disclosing offence history for more information).

 - driver history (you require a current and valid Victorian drivers licence with no restrictions and able to operate an automatic vehicle)

 Medical and physical requirements

 Sheriff's officers perform a range of duties that require a certain level of fitness and agility.
 In order to perform these duties safely and without risk of injury or illness to yourself or others, you will need to undergo a medical and physical assessment as part of the selection process.